Australia Zoo: Rainforest Aviary

 The Rainforest Aviary is an outdoor walk-through aviary housing about 150 birds, most of which are native to Australia.
 Adjacent to the Rainforest Aviary is the Birds of Prey aviary, which holds various species of raptors and other predatory birds.
 Following the birth of Bindi Irwin's daughter the Rainforest Aviary was renamed Grace's Bird Garden.

 Bindi's Island

 Opened beside the Africa exhibit in December 2014 and named after Steve's daughter, Bindi's Island is a three-story "treehouse" built around a replica fig tree.
 It offers panoramic views of Australia Zoo, including the adjacent lemur island.

 Robert's Reptile House

 The zoo's indoor reptile exhibits which showcase twenty different species of reptiles (and three species of frogs) in sixteen different terrariums.

 Other Exhibits

 Further exhibit zones include Crocodile Environmental Park, Roo Heaven, Wetlands and others.

 Other facilities

-Crikey!
-Cafe
+Dining

 Visitors can eat at the open air upper story "Crikey!
-Cafe" (which seats up to 1,500), at the Dingo Diner, or at several food vending stands around the zoo.
+Cafe" (which seats up to 1,500), at the Grasslands Cafe, or at several food vending stands around the zoo.